carla-simulator/carla/Docs/python_api.md

 <h3>Instance Variables</h3>
 - <a name="carla.WalkerBoneControl.bone_transforms"></a>**<font color="#f8805a">bone_transforms</font>** (_list([name,transform])_)
-List of tuples of value pairs where the first value is the bone name and the second value is the bone transform.
+List of pairs where the first value is the bone name and the second value is the bone transform.

 <h3>Methods</h3>
 - <a name="carla.WalkerBoneControl.__init__"></a>**<font color="#7fb800">\__init__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**list(name,transform)**</font>)